onriv/lean4ij/README.md

 ## Known Issues

 The plugin is still on a very early stage, check [ISSUES.md](./ISSUES.md) for known and logged issues.

+and todos
+- [ ] file progressing seems block UI thread in some cases
+- [ ] skip index `.lake/build`
+- [ ] infoview toolwindow in jcef
+- [ ] infoview toolwindow in swing

 ## Acknowledgments